nadnone/game_test_3D_polygon/README.md

 - [ ] Load gltf/gltb files
     - [x] ~~use easy_gltb~~
-    - [ ] use an other lib that support animations
+    - [x] use an other lib that support animations
+    - [ ] load animation data
     - [ ] understand animations

 - [x] Understand the translation transformation